 Operational Risk: Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
-Various operational events or circumstances are outside the Advisor's control, including instances at third parties.
-The Portfolio and the Advisor seek to reduce these operational risks through controls and procedures.
-However, these measures do not address every possible risk and may be inadequate to address these risks.
+Various operational events or circumstances are outside a fund's or its advisor's control, including instances at third parties.
+A fund and its advisor seek to reduce these operational risks through controls and procedures.
+However, measures that seek to reduce these operational risks through controls and procedures may not address every possible risk and may be inadequate to address these risks.

-Cyber Security Risk: The Portfolio's and its service providers' use of internet, technology and information systems may expose the Portfolio to potential risks linked to cyber security breaches of those technological or information systems.
-Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the Portfolio and/or its service providers to suffer data corruption or lose operational functionality.
+Cyber Security Risk: A fund and its service providers' use of internet, technology and information systems may expose the fund to potential risks linked to cyber security breaches of those technological or information systems.
+Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the fund and/or its service providers to suffer data corruption or lose operational functionality.